vidister/gimp-web/content/donating/index.md

 [TOC]

 Financial help is needed for many different reasons.
-The annual Libre Graphics Meeting is one things that the money will go to.
+The annual [Libre Graphics Meeting][lgm] is one things that the money will go to.
 It helps us to get as many [GIMP Developers](http://wiki.gimp.org/) to the conference as possible.

 If applicable, please specify whether you want to remain anonymous.
 While we usually don't publish the names of donors, this may be considered for exceptional donations.